datatrail-jhu/09_dataanalysis/manuscript/06_dataanalysis_inferential.md

 ### Inferential Analysis quiz

 {choose-answers: 4}
 ?
-Why is infererential analysis necessary?
+Why is inferential analysis necessary?

 C) Because we often can't study everyone in a population
-C) Becauase we want to be able to infer information about a population from a sample
+C) Because we want to be able to infer information about a population from a sample
 C) So that we can use representative samples to infer information about a larger population
-o) Because it allows analysts to summarize the data without the need for intepretation
+o) Because it allows analysts to summarize the data without the need for interpretation
 o) It enables analysts to quantify whether the discoveries in your dataset will likely hold in a new sample
-o) It allows one to predict information about indivdiuals later on
+o) It allows one to predict information about individuals later on
 o) It helps determine the mechanistic cause behind the relationship in your data